BochraLf/Image_Cartoonifer/README.md

 that the picture which has a lot of dark areas always becomes nearly all black after transformation, so I thought of a brightness technique such as gamma correction.

--- So basically I turned an image into a cartoon version ( like mangas ), but the thing is, whenever I try to cartoonize a picture I must change the parameters,
+- - So basically I turned an image into a cartoon version ( like mangas ), but the thing is, whenever I try to cartoonize a picture I must change the parameters,
 ##### def Cartoonifier(path, gamma=0.8, thresh=100)
 So I thought why not use an auto-encoder and a data set of original+cartoonified images!
-1- Cartoonify a dataset of images manually and use diff parameters each time to get the wanted effect!
+- Cartoonify a dataset of images manually and use diff parameters each time to get the wanted effect!
-2- I trained a neural network to learn the mapping between realistic and cartoon images.
+- I trained an an encoder-decoder architecture where the encoder learns to extract features from the realistic image, and the decoder generates the cartoonized version based on these features.
 I used the previous dataset (with pairs of realistic and cartoon images for training).
-I used Convolutional Neural Networks (CNNs) for this task:
-Design an encoder-decoder architecture where the encoder learns to extract features from the realistic image, and the decoder generates the cartoonized version based on these features.

 ##### Future improvement?
 - Use a bigger dataset of images.
 - Fine-tune the model or adjust hyperparameters for better performance.